susy2015/StopCfg/README.md

     -m MESSAGE :           Commit message for tag (Default empty)

 Description:
-    This script automatically makes a release of the SUSY Stop config files Run this script from the StopCfg directory
+    This script automatically makes a release of the Stop search config files Run this script from the StopCfg directory
     Source a script that does "export GITHUB_TOKEN=<git_token_created_on_github>" before running this script.
 ```